pgEdge/spock/README.md

     max_replication_slots = 10  # one per node needed on provider node
     max_wal_senders = 10        # one per node needed on provider node
     shared_preload_libraries = 'spock'

-If you want to handle
-conflict resolution with last/first update wins (see [Conflicts](#conflicts)), you can add this additional option to postgresql.conf:

     track_commit_timestamp = on # needed for last/first update wins conflict resolution

 `pg_hba.conf` has to allow logical replication connections from